Chinese Civil War: 1937–1945: Interlude

+The KMT had to defend the country against the main Japanese campaigns, since it was the legal Chinese government, a factor which proved costly to Chiang Kai-shek and his troops.
+Japan launched its last major offensive against the KMT, Operation Ichi-Go, in 1944, which resulted in the severe weakening of Chiang's forces.
+While the Nationalist army bore the brunt of the conventional fighting against Japan, the CCP utilized guerrilla tactics behind Japanese lines, which allowed the CCP to mobilize the rural peasantry and rapidly grow from a force of roughly 40,000 to over 1 million regular troops by the end of the war.
 In general, developments in the Second Sino-Japanese War were to the advantage of the CCP, as its guerrilla war tactics had won them popular support within the Japanese-occupied areas.
 In occupied areas, the Communists established military and political bases from which it carried out guerilla warfare.
 The Communists built popular support in these areas, returning land to poor peasants, reducing peasant's rent, and arming the people.
-By Spring 1945, there were 19 Communist-governed areas in China in which 95 million people lived.
-In Fall 1945, the Communist armies had 1.27 million men and were supported by 2.68 million militia members.
-The KMT had to defend the country against the main Japanese campaigns, since it was the legal Chinese government, a factor which proved costly to Chiang Kai-shek and his troops.
-Japan launched its last major offensive against the KMT, Operation Ichi-Go, in 1944, which resulted in the severe weakening of Chiang's forces.
+By spring 1945, there were 19 Communist-governed areas in China in which 95 million people lived.
+In fall 1945, the Communist armies had 1.27 million men and were supported by 2.68 million militia members.
 The CCP also suffered fewer losses through its guerrilla tactics.